 - Tools - A simple showcase of the game's tools.
 Includes one of every tool in the game.

-Each DLC game includes bonus content, including a themed background and table and a virtual replica of the original game's box.
+Each DLC game includes accurate game pieces, a themed background/table, and bonus content (such as a virtual replica of the original game's box).

 Only the lobby host needs to own the DLC for the rest of the lobby to play it.